 - (1) No court shall have jurisdiction over an action brought by a former or present member of the armed forces under subsection (b) of this section against a member of the armed forces arising out of such person's service in the armed forces. - (2) (A) No court shall have jurisdiction over an action brought under subsection (b) against a Member of Congress, a member of the judiciary, or a senior executive branch official if the action is based on evidence or information known to the Government when the action was brought. - (B) For purposes of this paragraph, "senior executive branch official" means any officer or employee listed in paragraphs (1) through (8) of section 101(f) of the Ethics in Government Act of 1978 (5 U.S.C.
-App.). - (3) In no event may a person bring an action under subsection (b) which is based upon allegations or transactions which are the subject of a civil suit or an administrative civil money penalty proceeding in which the Government is already a party.

-(4)(A) NoThe court shall have jurisdiction overdismiss an action or claim under this section based upon the public disclosure of, unless opposed by the Government, if substantially the same allegations or transactions as alleged in the action or claim were publicly disclosed--

-(i) in a Federal criminal, civil, or administrative hearing, in which the Government or its agent is a party;

-(ii) in a congressional, administrative, or Government

-Accountabinglity Office, or other Federal report, hearing, audit, or investigation; or unless the action is brought by the Attorney General or the person bringing the action is an original source of the information.
+App.). - (3) In no event may a person bring an action under subsection (b) which is based upon allegations or transactions which are the subject of a civil suit or an administrative civil money penalty proceeding in which the Government is already a party. - (4)(A) No The court shall have jurisdiction over dismiss an action or claim under this section based upon the public disclosure of unless opposed by the Government, if substantially the same allegations or transactions as alleged in the action or claim were publicly disclosed-- - (i) in a Federal criminal, civil, or administrative hearing, in which the Government or its agent is a party; - (ii) in a congressional, administrative, or Government Accountabinglity Office, or other Federal report, hearing, audit, or investigation; or - (iii) from the news media, - unless the action is brought by the Attorney General or the person bringing the action is an original source of the information. - (B) For purposes of this paragraph, "original source" means an individual who has direct and independent knowledge of either (i) prior to a public disclosure under subsection (e)(4)(a), has voluntarily disclosed to the Government the information on which the allegations are based allegations or transactions in a claim are based, or (2) who has knowledge that is independent of and materially adds to the publicly disclosed allegations or transactions, and who has voluntarily provided the information to the Government before filing an action under this section which is based on the information.